DevExpress/testcafe/docs/articles/documentation/using-testcafe/installing-testcafe.md

     After that, you can run TestCafe by using the `npm test` command.

 * If TestCafe is installed locally as well as globally, you can simply use the `testcafe` command.
-The local version will automatically be run.
+The local version will run automatically.

     ```bash
     testcafe safari tests/